mossbanay/Psychology-3-4/Glossary.md

 A sensation is the information from a sensory input with any interpretation.

+### Sensory memory

+Sensory memory is the entry point of memory where new incoming memory is stored for a very brief period.

 ### Sensory neurons
 ##### Also known as afferent neurons

 Sensory neurons are specialised nerve cells that recieve and carry sensory messages.

+### Short-term memory (STM)

+Short-term memory (STM) is a memory system with limited storage capcity in which information is stored for a relatively short time, unless renewed in some way.

 ### Sleep
 ##### See also alterted state of consciousness